 Finally, you can edit an already added configuration however you like.

 Great!
-Now you can now access your home network device.
-Just use the public IP address of your router integrating with the relevant port.
-To find your public IP address, enter “What is my IP” on the Google search bar.
+Now you can access your home network device.
+Just use the public IP address of your router to integrate with the relevant port.
+Enter “What is my IP” on the Google search bar to find your public IP address.

-To put things into perspective, here’s how such a request would look like.
+Here’s what such a request would look like to put things into perspective.
 Let’s assume that your router’s IP address is 987.654.321, and you want to connect to your laptop on port number 4444.
-The request your router would receive through the port-forwarding protocol would look like this: 987.654.321:4444.
+Your router’s request through the port-forwarding protocol would look like this: 987.654.321:4444.
 That’s your router’s IP address with the extension of the port number at the end.

-The second approach to port forwarding is through a VPN.
+The second approach to port forwarding is through a good VPN service and app.
 This may help you access your VPN server through the internet.
-Some VPN providers have features that allow you to implement port forwarding and choose which port you want to use, configuring its use at the same time.
+Some VPN providers have features that allow you to implement port forwarding and choose which port you want to use, configuring its use simultaneously.

 Not all users may find port forwarding with VPN useful, but it’ll certainly come in handy in certain situations:

 Follow these easy instructions to set up port forwarding with PureVPN.
-Please note that these steps, too, may vary depending on your VPN software.
+Please note that these steps may vary depending on your VPN software.

 Log in to PureVPN.

-Go to the PureVPN app settings and navigate to the “Port Forwarding” tab.
+Go to the PureVPN app settings and navigate the “Port Forwarding” tab.